 Making gummies to pharmaceutical-grade standards means quality control that goes far beyond checking color and shape.

-- Uniformity is Paramount: Ensuring the last gummy in a batch is as potent as the first is a complex task.
+- Uniformity is Critical: Ensuring the last gummy in a batch is as potent as the first is a complex task.
 The hot, viscous mixture must be kept perfectly homogenous from the first stir to the moment it sets, demanding constant in-process checks.

 - Stability Testing is the Backbone: The expiration date isn't a guess.
 Batches endure accelerated aging under various temperatures and humidity levels, tested over time for potency, texture, and microbiological safety.
 This data is gospel.